jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ## How to make sense of diagrams

-Diagrams can be, for example
+Diagrams can be

 * charts, e.g. how the mood changes over the day,
 * maps of places, e.g. where is what located in your office,
 * maps of relations, e.g. on what and with whom are your working
 * flows, e.g. the steps needed to print a document.

 In our analysis, we will compare and summarize the collected data and bring it into an easy to grasp form.
-This is relatively easy and descriptively.

 ### Prepare the diagrams for analysis
 In the analysis you will write annotations on the diagrams.
 For this, you can photocopy the diagrams and write on the copies.
 If you like to keep it digital, you can use any application which can add text over images (e.g. the free inkscape).